spacetelescope/jwst/docs/jwst/skymatch/arguments.rst

   the images.
 The BKGSUB keyword (boolean) will be set in each output image to record whether or not the background was subtracted.

-``skylist`` (list, default=None)
+``skylist`` (string, default=None)
-  A list of user-defined sky values to be used for sky subtraction.
-The list must be in the same order (and have the same length) as the input images, irrespective of association grouping.
+  A filename pointing to a two-column whitespace-delimited list of user-defined (filename, skyval) pairs to be used for sky subtraction.
+The list must have the same length as the input images and contain exactly one line per image.
 This argument is used only when ``skymethod`` is set to `user`.

 **Image bounding polygon parameters:**